raspberrypilearning/321-make-mentor-guide/en/step_2.md

 ## Why 3...2...1...Make! ?

-3...2...1...Make! is informed by research into how young people develop **interest** and **skills** in computing as well as the experiences of the Raspberry Pi Foundation, Code Club, and CoderDojo communities.
+3...2...1...Make! is informed by research into how young people develop an **interest** and their **skills** in computing as well as the experiences of the Raspberry Pi Foundation, Code Club, and CoderDojo communities.

 We want our creators to **have fun** and **feel motivated** to continue their journey through a path.
-This is why we mix step-by-step projects with projects that encourage design choices and projects that invite young creators to **make things that matter to them.**
+This is why we mix step-by-step projects with projects that encourage design choices and projects that invite creators to **make things that matter to them.**

-The path is designed to slowly remove scaffolding so that creators can become more independent and able to use their **knowledge** and **skills** to make their own projects.
+The path is designed to slowly remove scaffolding so that creators can become more independent and are able to use their **knowledge** and **skills** to make their own projects.

 ![The four stages on the 3...2...1...Make! path.
 A 'start here' flag is at the beginning, the path then moves along to Explore, then Design, then Invent, and then a final flag that says 'Make!'.](images/321make.png)